MrR0807/Notes/The-Kubernetes-Book/The-Kubernetes-Book.md

 * The Node has no route to the service network so it sends the traffic to its own default gateway.
 * En-route, the request is processed by the Node’s kernel.
 A trap is triggered and the request is redirected to the IP address of a Pod that matches the Services label selector.

+## Service discovery and Namespaces

+Two things are important if you want to understand how service discovery works within and across Namespaces:
+* Every cluster has an address space
+* Namespaces partition the cluster address space

+Every cluster has an address space based on a DNS domain that we usually call the cluster domain.
+By default, it’s called **cluster.local**, and Service objects are placed within that address space.
+For example, a Service called ent will have a **fully qualified domain name (FQDN) of ent.default.svc.cluster.local.**

+The format of the FQDN is **\<object-name\>.\<namespace\>.svc.cluster.local.**